-We created TravelMate, with our software partner, ONEder, as an innovative online curriculum utilizing this technology to change the landscape of “Disability World” by leveling the playing field for all involved.
-TravelMate walks both trainer and individual, step by-step, through a trip, or daily commute, using customizable formats, real life images, text and other supports.
+In 2014, we created TravelMate with our software partner, ONEder, as an innovative online curriculum utilizing this technology to change the landscape of “Disability World” by leveling the playing field for all involved.
+Since 2014, we have been continually funded by the Metropolitan Washington Council of Governments, Department of Transportation, and the Consolidated Community Funding Pool grant from Fairfax County.

 ONEder is the company that developed and manages the software platform on which our independent living lessons reside.
 It is their mission to provide effective solutions that aid people with learning difficulties, physical disability, or emotional and behavioral difficulties through the use of modern technology.
 ONEder was founded in 2011 by Jonathan Izak out of a need to develop a way to communicate with his non- verbal brother.
 Since then, the company has grown in size and vision.
 In 2014, The Arc of Northern Virginia partnered with ONEder to deliver personalized lessons and see real-time progress tied to an individual’s own, unique goals.
 ONEder provides the technology to institutions and organizations, that then facilitate the deployment of the program to their constituents.